tmpvar/tmpvar.com/DEVLOG.md

 - let controls live next to the canvas so you dont have to scroll up and down
 - only show side controls when the window is wide enough to handle them.
 - radiance-cascades/3d: render an analytic primitive

-## Pending
-- isosurface-extraction/sphere-march-cube: implement the approach from
-                                           'Ray Tracing of Signed Distance Function Grids'

 - radiance-cascades/3d: add scene specific params and process them
 - radiance-cascades/3d: add raymarching approach: Brute Force World Space
 - radiance-cascades/3d: add raymarching approach: Cascades Screen Space Raymarch